List of Cobra (G.I. Joe) characters: Dreadhead Vance

 Dreadhead Vance is considered by the Dreadnoks to be their "right-hand maniac" due to ill-mannered, self-destructive, and out of control personality.
-He is the only Dreadhead to not have a personal grudge against Beachhead.
+He is the only Dreadhead to not have a personal grudge against Beach-Head.

 Gallows

 Gallows was a former Cobra Saw Viper who was promoted to the elite Plague Troopers.
 He is able to fire with a marksman's accuracy and reload very quickly.
 Gallows was released as an action figure in 2006, as part of the "Plague Troopers vs Steel Brigade" set.

 General Mayhem

 General Mayhem is a former Spetsnaz general who went AWOL.
 Returned as General Mayhem and Destro's new general of the Iron Grenadiers.
 His plans may seem chaotic and unorganized, but they usually come together to ensure victory.

-There is a rumor that General Iron Bear and General Mayhem are one and the same was dispelled by David S. Lane under his alias "Commander Lane" on the official GI.
+A rumor that General Iron Bear and General Mayhem are one and the same was dispelled by David S. Lane under his alias "Commander Lane" on the official GI.
 Joe Club Forum.
 "I need to weigh in, since my name is erroneously included in that wiki entry.
 I want to clarify that whom ever posted those entries added false information.
 The Oktober Guard Leader: General Iron Bear and the Iron Grenadiers Infantry Commander: General Mayhem are not the same character.